-Perfect for tailgating and feeding a crowd, Chicken and Sausage Jambalaya is a winning Cajun entree year-round!
-This well-loved, authentic jambalaya recipe feeds a crowd easily.
-It’s perfect to serve while hosting folks for a football game or celebrating Mardi Gras.
+Perfect for tailgating or feeding a crowd, Chicken and Sausage Jambalaya is a delicious Cajun meal!
+This well-loved, authentic jambalaya recipe is an easy one-pot dinner that is great for any occasion.
 Makes 8-10 servings.

 I got my jambalaya fix throughout college, as well as the year when we lived in Baton Rouge after school.
 But when we moved to Texas, we no longer had a jambalaya supplier.

-Needless to say, I was a bit terrified to make jambalaya at home because rice dishes always seem precarious to me.
+Needless to say, I was a bit terrified to make jambalaya because rice dishes always seem precarious to me.

 Turns out, it’s not that complicated.